-Boundness and analyzability of global history nets Although the construction referred to in the proof of Theorem 19 is applicable to any global history net with counting formulae as guards, the resulting net contains inhibitor arcs and therefore, cannot be analyzed easily because of Turing completeness.
+Although the construction referred to in the proof of Theorem 6.1 is applicable to any global history net with counting formulas as guards, the resulting net contains inhibitor arcs and therefore, cannot be analyzed easily because of Turing completeness.
 However, it is well-known that inhibitor arcs can be eliminated in bounded inhibitor nets.
 Boundedness of classical or inhibitor Petri nets is in principle finiteness of its state space.
 Hence it is interesting to explore "finiteness notions" for global history nets.

-Finiteness of $\mathcal{R}N((m_0, \epsilon))$ for a global history net $N = (\langle P, T, F, \Lambda, g \rangle)$ does not imply boundedness of the underlying Petri net $(\langle P, T, F, \Lambda \rangle, m_0)$ and vice versa.
+Finiteness of $\mathcal{R}N((m_0, \epsilon))$ for a global history net $N = \langle P, T, F, \Lambda, g \rangle$ does not imply boundedness of the underlying Petri net $(\langle P, T, F, \Lambda \rangle, m_0)$ and vice versa.
 In Figure 6 we see two global history nets.
 The underlying Petri net shown in Figure 6(a) is unbounded, while the global history net has a finite state space due to the transition guard.
 The underlying Petri net shown in Figure 6(b) is bounded, while the global history net has an infinite state space just because it has an unbounded history.
 Still, the behavior of this net is clearly analyzable, since it is possible to construct a classical Petri net bisimilar to it.
-The latter observation motivates our interest in the existence of a classical Petri net bisimilar to a global history net.
+The latter observation motivates why we are interested in the existence of a classical Petri net bisimilar to the global history net.